jsreport/docs/docs/aws.md

 ## Elastic Beanstalk

-You can use Elastic Beanstalk docker to startup jsreport.
-In this case see the [notes for docker installation](https://hub.docker.com/r/jsreport/jsreport/).
+You can use Elastic Beanstalk with Docker and EFS to startup jsreport.
+In this case see the complete tutorial [Running jsreport on AWS EB, Docker and EFS](https://jsreport.net/learn/aws-eb-docker-efs).

-In case you want to create the application from scratch and upload the package archive to AWS see article [jsreport on amazon beanstalk](/blog/jsreport-on-amazon-elastic-beanstalk).
-Or follow these steps
-1. Prepare local jsreport installation using the Windows or Unix installation steps
-2. Zip package.json, jsreport.config.json and server.js
-3. Create Amazon Elastic Beanstalk Web Server with Node.js predefined configuration
-4. Upload previously zipped package

 ## Elastic container service